Subscribe and Save 35% on First Subscription | Code: PET35

 What Does Full Spectrum CBD Do?

 Full spectrum means all the parts are intake and left undisturbed.
-Essentially, full spectrum is the cannabis plant itself, or more exactly, the trichomes that appear on the flowers and leaves.
+Essentially, full spectrum CBD is the cannabis plant itself, or more exactly, the trichomes that appear on the flowers and leaves.
 Whether it’s marijuana or hemp CBD, we only care about the trichomes as they contain all the different therapeutic terpenes and cannabinoids.
-Other parts of the flower are made up of chemicals like chlorophyll which serves no purpose, so we always leave it behind and don't consider it apart of the spectrum.

-When the cannabinoids and terpenes are left together and in the same ratio they appeared on plants, they earn/retain the label, full spectrum.
+When the cannabinoids and terpenes are left together, and in the same ratio they appeared on plants, they earn/retain the label, full spectrum.

 What Does Broad Spectrum CBD Do?